Library & Tools

 • Walking with predators or elephants

-• Riding of animals (including sitting on elephants, ostriches etc.)
+• Riding of animals (including sitting on elephants, ostriches, etc.)

 SATSA promotes the adoption and use of the toolkit across the tourism industry.
 However, it is important to note that the association does not endorse assessment outcomes by any organisation or private initiative and does not play any role in the assessment process.